-At the 2017 Annual General Meeting, the audit firm PricewaterhouseCoopers was elected as auditor until the next Annual General Meeting.
+At the 2018 Annual General Meeting, the audit firm PricewaterhouseCoopers was elected as auditor until the next Annual General Meeting.
 PwC has appointed Peter Clemedtson as Senior Auditor.
-In addition to his assignment in Ratos, Peter Clemedtson is senior auditor for, among others, Nordea, SKF and Volvo.
+In addition to his assignment in Ratos, Peter Clemedtson is senior auditor for, among others, Nordea and SKF.
+At the 2019 Annual General Meeting, the audit firm EY was proposed as the company's auditor until the next Annual General Meeting.